The Violet Files

 CREAM

 HOW: Tap and press with your fingers.
-The warmth of skin-on-skin will melt in the product, making makeup look seamless and like the glow is all you.
-Makeup artist and RMS founder Rose-Marie Swift recommends using her molten gold, candlelight-in-a-jar Master Radiance Base anywhere you see fit—from cheekbones to eyelids (“use it as an eyeshadow—it looks amazing,” she promises), and even blended into lipstick.
+The warmth of skin-on-skin will melt in the product, creating an incandescent effect.
+Makeup artist and RMS founder Rose-Marie Swift recommends using her molten gold, candlelight-in-a-jar Master Radiance Base anywhere you see fit: on top of cheekbones, blended into lipstick, even swiped onto lids.
+“Use it as an eye shadow—it looks amazing!” she promises.
+A dot of shimmery balm, like Victoria Beckham Beauty’s Reflect Highlighter Stick, also has a twinkling effect above the lashline and elsewhere.

 POWDER

-WHY: They’re impeccable.
-As with, say, exquisite tailoring, powder highlighters make you look finished—deliberate, purposeful, polished.
+WHY: As with exquisite tailoring, powder highlighters make you look finished—deliberate, purposeful, polished.
 “They look a little more like makeup,” notes Fine.
-And sometimes, when au naturel is not de rigeur, makeup is befitting.
+A powder formula can also help set what’s underneath, which is good for all-day wear, especially in humid environments.

 More from the Violet Files